mindaniel/OneDrive_cleanVersionHistory/README.md

 # OneDrive_cleanVersionHistory
-Clean your full Onedrive
-How your friend can find their OneDrive ID
+Clean your full Onedrive because of Version History How to find OneDrive ID
 Method 1: The Address Bar (Easiest)

 Tell them to log into onedrive.live.com.